rintaun/vim-markdown-paste/README.markdown

 # markdown-paste.vim

-Mappings to paste a register containing HTML as Markdown.
+Commands to paste HTML as Markdown.
+Uses xclip and Pandoc.